Appointed Time Press, LLC

 Please note that Appointed Time Press, LLC website is rated “G” for General Audiences and is family friendly.
 However, we strongly and consistently recommend that parents and/or guardians always provide oversight and/or preview the material their children are viewing.

 If ever there is a topic presented on this site that would consist of adult material that may be inappropriate for children under the age of 13 (i.e. topics regarding marriage, sex, history, cultural abuse, etc.), we will provide the necessary and appropriate warning prior to reading or viewing so parents can take appropriate action without delay.

-We require any user to be 18 years of age or older to fill out a form on this site.
-In an attempt to protect minors, we include an explicit attestation of age on every form.
+We require any user to be 13 years of age or older to fill out a form on this site.
+In an attempt to protect minors, we include an explicit attestation of age on our Contact Form.

 We provide parents, guardians, and custodians the opportunity to request the permanent deletion of their minor’s information when submitted under false pretense.
 Such requests must be verified and require legal attestation.
 For more information please see our Right to be Forgotten.

 Appointed Time Press, LLC uses third party links.
 Those links are carefully chosen for our visitors and audience, and must meet security standards.
 We will not link to sites that are not encrypted with an SSL certificate.